You rarely see 'bonus frequent flyer points' and 'no annual fee' in the same sentence, but here are some of the credit cards that offer both.

 The number of bonus points up for grabs will vary from card to card but you'll usually need to make a purchase within a set period to earn the points.
-So, in the case of the American Express Velocity Escape Card, you'll need to spend $750 within the first 3 months to activate the bonus points.
-As well as the bonus points, you'll also earn reward points on every dollar spent on eligible purchases with the card.

 How to compare frequent flyer credit cards with no annual fee and bonus points

 There are only a few credit cards that offer both bonus frequent flyer points and no annual fee, but there are some factors that you should consider to help narrow down your comparison.

 - Annual fee.
 Make sure you know whether the no annual fee offer is in place for the life of the card or for a promotional period.
 If it's a promotional offer, check what the standard annual fee is and when it will apply to avoid any surprise fees.

 - Number of bonus points.
 Currently, the two no annual fee frequent flyer credit cards with bonus points offer 7,500 bonus points.
 It's important to know how many bonus points you can receive and whether the value of these (and any other reward points you'll earn) will outweigh any costs that come with the card.